-The 2011 Annual Engineering Consultant's Report (Report) has been prepared in compliance with the requirements of the City of Dover, Delaware Resolution Authorizing and Securing Electric Revenue Bonds, adopted December 23, 1985 (Resolution).
-Burns & McDonnell has been retained as Engineering Consultant by the City of Dover, Delaware (City) for this purpose.
+The 2012 Annual Engineering Consultant's Report (Report) has been prepared in compliance with the requirements of the City of Dover, Delaware Resolution Authorizing and Securing Electric Revenue Bonds, adopted December 23, 1985 (Resolution).
+Burns & McDonnell has been retained as Engineering Consultant by the City of Dover, Delaware (City) to complete an inspection of the Electric System and prepare a report on findings.